iamdmitrij/Tethos/README.md

 testing frameworks.

-### Working with internal classes
+### Working with internal types

-TODO: Describe demo
-...
+Internal dependencies can loaded into auto-mocking container.
+But due to possible performance caveats it's disabled by default.
+Check out Configuration section to figure our how to enable it.

 ### Configuration